-Married for the Weekend
+Married for the Weekend: Is Technology to Blame?

 We all know that the introduction of every new piece of technology lends more reason to decrease effective communication in day-to-day interactions.
 We also know that with increased opportunities in our consumer-driven societies, it has created a lack of commitment.